QuiteAFancyEmerald/Holy-Unblocker/README.md

   - Improved component handling via templates.mjs along with deletion of obsolete files that previously handled this standard in a poor format
   - Fixed oddly slow speeds with Ultraviolet (as well as a general version bump to support epoxy-tls and bare-mux)
   - Implemented testing scripts for an improved GitHub actions workflow by doing a quick test on proxy + site functionality
-  - Greatly optimized client-side scripts across the site with a new standard
+  - Greatly optimized client-side scripts across the site with a new standard, and generally reworked to no longer leave global variables
   - Changes to server.mjs with path logic and error handling
   - Updated standards for common scripts
   - libcurl and bare-as-module support added
   - Deleted 5 JS scripts and moved lots of data into JSON files.
 Big reorganization.
 Games menu core scripts now nested inside of common.js utilizing a JSON system
   - Massive updates to the Settings menu visually and functionality wise; added Bare-Mux support for swapping transports to work with Ultraviolet, default icons and selective adblocking + Tor on any proxy instances
+  - CSS Has been partially restructured for mobile support, and is now properly arranged into clearly labeled sections (for the most part)
+  - Incorporated makeshift domain blacklisting functionality into Ultraviolet, currently used for blocking ads if ads are disabled in settings

 ## Vague Explanation for Beginners With External Proxies and Hosting
 You will first want to host your proxies locally or externally.
 OUTDATED